-Dendritic cells, a type of blood cell that have the ability to stimulate an immune response against specific targets, are being investigated as a potential new treatment for cancer and viral diseases.
+We are investigating dendritic cells, a type of blood cell that have the ability to stimulate an immune response against specific targets as a potential new treatment for cancer and viral diseases.
 We intend to sell the DC-I cell product to clinical researchers and centers that are developing dendritic cell-based vaccines designed to treat cancer and other disorders.
-During the year ended June 30, 2001, we initiated our external site testing of the AastromReplicellTM System and the DC-I cell product with leading research centers.
-We intend to apply for CE Mark approval necessary for European marketing.
-We also plan to market the DC-I cell product to U.S. clinical and research groups that are developing dendritic cell-based cancer vaccines and to develop our own proprietary vaccines pending additional funding or strategic partnerships.
-Our stem cell therapy products have received CE Mark approval allowing us to begin commercialization activities in Europe, and are in Phase III-Type clinical studies in the U.S. Additionally, we have recently initiated a development program for the production of bone-forming cells in the AastromReplicellTM System.
+During the year ended June 30, 2001, we initiated our external site testing of the AastromReplicell[TM] System and the DC-I cell product to U.S. clinical and research groups that are developing dendritic cell-based cancer vaccines, and to develop our own proprietary vaccines pending additional funding or strategic partnerships.
+Our stem cell therapy products have received CE Mark approval allowing us to begin commercialization activities in Europe, and are in Phase III-Type clinical studies in the US Additionally, we have recently initiated a development program for the production of bone-forming cells in the AastromReplicell[TM] System.
 Our OC-I cell product is being developed for the treatment of patients with degenerative bone diseases such as osteoporosis and a Phase I/II-Pilot clinical study is in process in the U.S.